bardlur/Javascript_toturials/README.md

 # Javascript toturials
-- With these 44 lessons, you can learn the JavaScript programming language.
+- With these 44 lessons, you can learn the Javascript programming language.

 ## Lessons: